zacklow28/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).<br>
-   **Check/Install Java:** see [Java Setup Instructions](#java-setup-instructions) at the bottom of this guide.
+   **Check/Install Java:** See [Java Setup Instructions](#java-setup-instructions) at the bottom of this guide.

 2. Download the latest `.jar` file [here](https://github.com/AY2425S2-CS2103T-F11-2/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your VitaBook.

-4. Open a command terminal, type `cd` to navigate to the folder you put the jar file in.
+4. Open a command terminal and use the `cd` command to navigate to the folder containing the jar file.

 5. Type the command `java -jar vitabook.jar` to run the application.
-A GUI similar to the below should appear in a few seconds.
+A GUI similar to the one below should appear in a few seconds.
 Note that the app contains some sample data.<br>

 <a href="images/Ui.png">